- To prepare rim, rub the rim of the rocks glass with the lime wedge.

 Variations and Substitutions

-- Use a sugar rim instead of salt, or skip the rim altogether.
+- Use a sugar rim for a sweeter rim garnish.

 - Instead of a lime wedge, use a wheel or slice.